Fraunhofer-ITMP/bpo/README.md

 To get a brief overview of the project, check out the **ESCMID 2022 Conference Poster** below:
 <object data="images/ESCMID - BPO Poster.pdf" width="800" height="500"></object>

+## Found something missing?
+Please contribute!!
+Since the ontology is not covering all domains of the AMR experimental data, there are going to be missing components.
+Nevertheless, we are always happy to hear from you what is missing and collaboratively work on adding new terms to the ontology.
+You can reach us via [GitHub Issues](https://github.com/Fraunhofer-ITMP/bpo/issues) or you can drop the developers an email.

 ## Developers / Contributors